ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 The 'Search' function in GoldenCheetah is pretty straight forward.
 All texts in rides are automatically indexed when a ride is imported or changed.
 If 'Search' is active (check if the right Icon - "magnifying glass" is shown) and just enter the text you are search for.
 The ride list will be reduced/filtered to those rides where the text appears.

 The search engine used by GoldenCheetah offers more options - e.g. field specific searches.
-Some of them which might be helpful (and which should work) are:
+Some of them which might be helpful (and which appear to work in GoldenCheetah's way to use the search engine) are:

 * Wildcard searches
   * Single character wildcard is "?"
   * Multiple character wildcard is "*"

 _Note: Using a wildcard charater as first character of a search is not possible._

- - but since this is not very well documented, and the simple search is considered to cover pretty much all
+* Boolean operators
+  * `AND` or `&&` - to find rides where both term exists
+  * `OR` or `||` - to find rides where any of the terms exist

+_Note: Here AND, resp.
+OR have to be in UPPER CASE - otherwise they are interpreted as search terms_

+_Note: Since the search engine has more capabilities - there may be more usable, but since the documentation on the query snytax is quite basic, you need to find out on your own.
+A usefull search term to get further information is the name of the search engine used: 'Lucene' and the implementation GoldenCheetah is using is 'CLucene'._

 ## Filter